Can Olive Oil Help Your Dogs Dry Skin?

 Why I Chose Olive Oil For My Dogs Dry Skin

 If I could magically create more humidity in winter I would since dry skin isn’t much fun to deal with.
 My dog and I get dry, itchy skin in the winter and it’s no fun at all.
 I got a humidifier to help, but it had limited results.
 And while I can just use lots of lotion to help soothe my dry skin that’s not an option for my dog, so I went searching for another plan.

 There are many recommendations out there for treating a dogs dry skin, but I didn’t have any of those on hand.
 And since I didn’t have any advanced formula shampoos, nor any salmon or coconut oil I started with something I did have — some extra virgin olive oil.

-I started adding a few drops to Laika’s food to see what would happen.
+I started adding a few drops to my dog’s food to see what would happen.
 I wasn’t expecting much from just a few drops but it was worth trying.
 If it didn’t improve her skin at least she was getting more omega 3 fatty acids and polyphenols.

 Fatty acids are crucial to a healthy body; both inside and out.
 As many commercial pet foods are very low in beneficial fatty acids, a high quality pet supplement is necessary for most pets to avoid skin and hair coat problems and achieve their optimal health. – Dr. Donna Spector DVM, DACVIM

 Much to my surprise it did work (and she loves the taste), and although her skin isn’t quite as shiny as it was a few years ago the flakes are gone.
 And she’s itching a lot less.

 How Much Olive Oil Should You Give Your Dog?